Logo HR Excellence in Research for the UEW - granted!

 Recruitment, III.
 Working conditions and social security, as well as IV.
 Training.

-For this purpose, the HR Excellence Team performed the review of the existing WUE’s internal regulations and legal provisions, along with the national
+For this purpose, the HR Excellence Team performed the review of the existing WUEB’s internal regulations and legal provisions, along with the national

 regulations on higher education existing in the Polish law.

-Simultaneously with the analysis of legal acts and internal documentation of WUE an employee survey was carried out.
+Simultaneously with the analysis of legal acts and internal documentation of WUEB an employee survey was carried out.
 Its purpose was to provide insight into

-the degree, to which – in the opinion of its research and teaching staff – the Wroclaw University of Economics follows the rules provided by The European Charter for Researchers and The Code, with
+the degree, to which – in the opinion of its research and teaching staff – the Wroclaw University of Economics and Business follows the rules provided by The European Charter for Researchers and

-regard to: working conditions at WUE, quality of human resources management, conducted research and teaching process.
-The survey was conducted in the period between 22 September and 9 October 2016
+The Code, with regard to: working conditions at WUEB, quality of human resources management, conducted research and teaching process.
+The survey was conducted in the period between 22 September and

 In striving to improve the attractiveness of the current working environment, by increasing its friendliness, improving the quality of research, innovation,